 SSL certificates are used to establish a safe connection between a server and the user.
 For example, if a user provides his confidential details (email, password, banking, or credit card details) to a site they will want that information to be safe.
 A site with a valid SSL certificate is protected against all known cybersecurity threats and so the user’s information will be safe.

-A code signing certificate cannot be utilized to encode data-in-transit.
+A code signing certificate cannot be utilized to encode data in transit.
 Instead, it is used by app developers to apply a digital signature to their program.
 If the code or app gets attacked, users will be notified by a warning that the code is not coming from a legitimate source.

 3. Identity validation

 A certification authority (CA) confirms the authenticity of the owners of both the SSL and code signing certificates.
-However, the verification system is different for SSLs and code signing certificates.
+However, the verification system is different for SSLs and code-signing certificates.
 Verification for SSls is based on the validation level certificate you have chosen.
-To issue a DV (Domain Validation) for an SSL certificate, CA only checks the applicant’s right to use that domain.
-To grant an OV (Organization Validation) or EV (Extended Validation) for an SSL certificate, CA performs a complete business investigation.
+To issue a DV (Domain Validation) for an SSL certificate, the CA only checks the applicant’s right to use that domain.
+To grant an OV (Organization Validation) or EV (Extended Validation) for an SSL certificate, the CA performs a complete business investigation.
 It checks the business’s right to use the domain, physical address, phone verification, and more.

 To issue a code signing certificate, the CA confirms your company’s authenticity, existence, and phone number.
-If an individual developer has requested the certificate, then CA checks the applicant’s ID issued by the government and completes the process with a phone call.
+If an individual developer has requested the certificate, then the CA checks the applicant’s ID issued by the government and completes the process with a phone call.